Jim Durham

 Jim Durham (February 12, 1947 – November 4, 2012) was an American sportscaster.

+Early life and education

-Durham was born in Chicago, IL, and graduated from Donovan High School in Donovan, Illinois, and later attended Illinois State University in Normal, Illinois.
+Born in Chicago, he graduated from Donovan High School in Donovan, Illinois, and later attended Illinois State University in Normal, Illinois.

 Career

 Durham spent more than 37 years calling NBA games on TV and radio; his previous assignments were with the Chicago Bulls, the Dallas Mavericks, TNT and TBS.
 With the Bulls, he was the play-by-play announcer when Michael Jordan, Scottie Pippen, and their teammates won the 1991 NBA championship.
 In 1998, Durham called men's NCAA basketball tournament games for CBS.

 Early career

 Early in his career, Durham worked on WJBC radio in Bloomington, Illinois.
 During his time there, he covered the career of Illinois State University basketball star Doug Collins, later coincidentally the coach of the Bulls during the early Jordan years in Chicago, including the famous call listed below.

 NBA career

 Durham was the play-by-play voice of the Chicago Bulls from 1973 to 1991.
 During his first twelve years covering the ballclub, he was exclusively on the radio broadcasts on WIND (1973-1980, 1982-1985), WVON (1980-1982) and WGCI-FM (1981-1982; shared arrangement with WVON).
 Primarily working solo, he was paired with Norm Van Lier in 1980-81 and Dave Baum in 1982-83.
 For the remainder of his time in Chicago beginning with the 1985-86 season, he and Johnny Kerr handled the simulcast on WMAQ (1985-1988) and WLUP (1988-1991) on the radio and WFLD/SportsVision (1985-1989) and WGN/SportsChannel Chicago (1989-1991) on television.
 Five weeks after being relegated back to radio only on May 29, 1991, Durham was dismissed on July 3 as a result of a contract dispute with Bulls management.
 He was succeeded by Wayne Larrivee (WGN) and Tom Dore (SportsChannel) on television and Neil Funk on the radio.

 Starting in 1995, he called numerous National Basketball Association games for ESPN and ESPN Radio.